Focus on Lebanon

 In 2026, Beirut and Beyond’s total focus is on Lebanon and our Palestinian partners.

 Lebanon faces a difficult situation: economic collapse, ongoing Israeli attacks, and rebuilding efforts after the 2024 war.
-Lebanon’s government is advancing a disarmament plan for Palestinian camps and Lebanese groups, leading to instability.
+Lebanon’s government is advancing a disarmament plan for Palestinian camps and Lebanese groups.
+All of these factors together are creating instability and uncertainty for the people of Lebanon.
+The situation is critical!

 Palestinian partners are delivering crucial services to the camps and the entire nation of Lebanon.
-Palestinian Civil Defense members keep handling camp emergencies and attacks in Beirut’s southern suburbs.
+Palestinian Civil Defense members are responding to camp emergencies and Israeli bombings in Beirut’s southern suburbs.
 Ahlam Lajea is working to make two recycling centers self-sustaining.
 Simsim Kitchen connects cultures through cooking classes and a cookbook featuring Lebanese diversity.

 Partnering with Palestinian refugees and their impact during difficult times is important.
 Monthly donations can make a huge difference!
 Check it out below!